LabKey/labkey-ui-components/packages/components/docs/localDev.md

  That is, if the module uses `0.41.2`, but we have already produced `0.41.3` and `0.41.4`, you need to use `0.41.4` as the branch starting point since you'll presumably be making another bug fix release and can't use the versions already published.
-1. Once you know that package version number, track down the commit hash for it in the [github commit list](https://github.com/LabKey/labkey-ui-components/commits/master) off of the master branch.
+1. Once you know that package version number, track down the commit hash for it in the [github commit list](https://github.com/LabKey/labkey-ui-components/commits/develop) off of the develop branch.
 1. Create the release branch using that commit hash, `git checkout -b release20.3-SNAPSHOT <commit hash>`, and push that release branch to github.
 1. Create a new hotfix branch off of that new release branch, `git checkout -b 20.3_fb_myFeatureBranchWithFixes`.